 Key Findings

-Healthcare jobs in Florida are projected to grow by about 15% over the next decade, driven by the aging population and increasing demand for services.
+Healthcare jobs in Florida are expected to grow by about 15% over the next decade due to an aging population and higher demand for services.

 The chart above shows the distribution of the cost of unit of study for Online Healthcare in Florida in 2024.
 The cost is given in USD per unit.
 Each bar denotes the number of institutions with total cost of study falling into given interval.